w3c/web-advertising/support_for_advertising_use_cases.md

 # Frequency Capping

 People dislike highly repetitive ads.
 There is ample customer feedback to support this point.
 Not only that, advertisers do not want to spend their ad budgets showing the same ad to the same user over and over.
 This is the motivation for "Frequency Capping".
 This becomes an especially hard challenge when the advertiser is running ads across multiple websites.
 Without 3rd party cookies, it will be challenging to support this use-case.

+# Businesses with Multiple Domains

+Some businesses operate their services across multiple domains.
+One common example is to utilize country-specific eTLDs, e.g. example.com for US users, example.co.uk for UK users, and example.it for Italian users.
+Other use-cases involve hosting user-generated content on a separate domain for security reasons, or using a separate domain for resources that are hosted on a CDN.
+Another use-cases is to have a separate domain for each service a company offers to people, for example itunes.com and icloud.com are both affiliate with Apple.

+There are a number of problems that arise when a business operates their service across multiple domains.
+One example is conversion measurement.
+Advertisers may run an advertising campaign which directs people to example.com, but based on the IP address of the user, they may be re-directed to a country specific eTLD like example.co.uk.
+In such a case, the advertiser wants to count conversions that happen across all of their domains, not just those on example.com.

 # Ads directing to large marketplaces